United Air Lines Flight 23: Incident

 United States Bureau of Investigation investigator Melvin Purvis said, "Our investigation convinced me that the tragedy resulted from an explosion somewhere in the region of the baggage compartment in the rear of the aircraft.
 Everything in front of the compartment was blown forward, everything behind blown backward, and things at the side outward."
 He also noted that the gasoline tanks "were crushed in, showing [that] there was no explosion in them."

 Investigation

-Dr. Carl Davis of the Porter County coroner's office and experts from the Crime Detection Laboratory at Northwestern University examined evidence from the accident and concluded that it was caused by a bomb, with nitroglycerin as the probable explosive.
+Dr. Carl Davis of the Porter County coroner's office and experts from the Crime Detection Laboratory at Northwestern University examined evidence from the incident and concluded that it was caused by a bomb, with nitroglycerin as the probable explosive.
 One of the passengers was seen carrying a brown package onto the aircraft in Newark, but investigators found the package amidst the wreckage and ruled it out as the source of the explosion.
 Investigators found a rifle in the wreckage, but they determined that a passenger carried it aboard as luggage, as he was en route to a shoot at Chicago's North Shore Gun Club.
 No suspect was ever identified in this incident and it remains unsolved.

 Pilot Captain Terrant, co-pilot A.T.
 Ruby, stewardess Alice Scribner, and all four passengers were killed.
 Scribner was the first United stewardess to be killed in an aircraft crash.